 “what an outside third party is willing to pay”

 Experts know I’m talking about market value here.
 In contrast to the capitalized earnings method, in which the value of a property is determined using rental income, for example, the market value is a highly variable value.
 Because this is where soft factors take effect.
 If, for example, the developer of the new villa in Port d’Andratx was so smart as to have his new building furnished with Missoni furniture and the nice Russian oligarch couple finds it totally “wow”, then the absurd asking price of 18 million euros is suddenly the realistic market value.
-Even if a serious calculation might say: 3 million land + 3 million construction costs + 2 million profit for the developer equals only 8.
+Even if a serious calculation would say: 3 million land + 3 million construction costs + 2 million profit for the developer is only 8.
 But the “outsider third party” just came around the corner and added 10 million.
 For the furniture, which may have cost 500,000 euros.

 Mallorca as a seller’s market

 The simple main reason why there are no bargains: There are too many interested parties.

 And it is extremely unlikely that only one broker happens to know about a good property.
 And he just happens to know only you and just happens to want to do something good for you.
 Probably not impossible, just very very unlikely.

 People buy houses, especially vacation properties, emotionally.
 When a property is well done and ready for occupancy, it is never a bargain.
 Because it is easily marketable even at a high price in a seller’s market.
 If there are any bargains at all, they are occasionally investor-owned projects that require extensive renovations.
 But here, too, the potential profits for the investor are usually already anticipated in the inventory prices.
 So there too, in such a hot market, there’s little potential to make a killing!